-As per Equation 1, these main estimated treatment effects were calculated considering the contribution of other possible rival explanations of vote buying—i.e., core/swing voter, party resources and pivotal voter.
-In panel 3 of Figure 4 we find that the smaller the party-voter distance, the more frequent the vote-buying offer is.
+As per Equation 1, these main estimated treatment effects were calculated considering the contribution of other possible rival explanations of vote buying—i.e., core/swing voter, party resources, and pivotal voters.
+In Panel 3 of Figure 4, we find that the smaller the party–voter distance, the more frequent the vote-buying offer is.
 In other words, we find some support for the core voter hypothesis: political parties buy more votes from voters that are ideologically closer to them (not farther away).
 However, and counter to traditional core voter expectations, we also find that political parties buy these votes at relatively higher prices (not lower).
-While we leave a more thorough explanation of this particular finding for future research, these results seem to suggest that in fact parties find unacceptable the idea of losing their own supporters, so they buy them off more aggressively by over-spending on vote buying, i.e. by offering more money for those votes.
-Substantively, we read this result as in line with the concepts of “endowment effect” and “loss aversion” addressed above.
-That is, it seems to be bad to lose voters, but it seems to be even more painful for parties to lose they closest supporters.
+While we leave a more thorough explanation of this particular finding for future research, these results seem to suggest that, in fact, parties find unacceptable the idea of losing their own supporters, so they buy them off more aggressively by overspending on vote buying, i.e., by offering more money for those votes.
+Substantively, we read this result as in line with the concepts of the “endowment effect” and “loss aversion” addressed above.
+That is, it seems to be bad to lose voters, but it seems to be even more painful for parties to lose their closest supporters.

-In panel 4, our results show that parties with larger budgets buy votes at higher prices.
+In Panel 4, our results show that parties with larger budgets buy votes at higher prices.
 These results somewhat conform with Bahamonde (2018, p.
 52), where he argues that clientelist parties in Brazil buy votes from the wealthy at higher prices.
-This form of costly clientelism is possible due to wealthier districts not only have higher personal incomes but also shift the broker’s vote-buying capacities upwards (see also Hicken 2007, p.
+This form of costly clientelism is possible due to wealthier districts not only having higher personal incomes but also shifting the broker’s vote-buying capacities upwards (see also Hicken 2007, p.
 55).
 Thus, in such cases, parties with higher endowments will effectively be able to buy votes more expensively.
-Finally, in panel 5 we find no support for the pivotal voter argument.
-That is, contested electoral scenarios and tight electoral races do not necessarily rise the market price of votes during campaigns.
-We believe this finding also supports our alternative framework of risky decision making in the context of vote buying: parties do not treat clientelism in the typical “insurance” sense, that is, as an attractive strategy for cases when the expected electoral outcome is a loss.
+Finally, in Panel 5 we find no support for the pivotal voter argument.
+That is, contested electoral scenarios and tight electoral races do not necessarily raise the market price of votes during campaigns.
+We believe this finding also supports our alternative framework of risky decision-making in the context of vote buying: parties do not treat clientelism in the typical “insurance” sense, that is, as an attractive strategy for cases when the expected electoral outcome is a loss.
 In fact, we find that parties find clientelism appealing depending on whether they are in the domain of losses or gains, and always considering a reference point.

 VI.
 Discussion

-This paper began by identifying that some of the vote-buying literature has relied on expected-value assumptions at the cost of overlooking several empirical inconsistencies.
-We have identified two in particular, namely the role of political contestation and sunk costs on vote buying.
-To clarify these empirical departures, we have applied basic concepts of prospect theory into the study of vote buying.
+This paper began by identifying that some of the vote-buying literature has relied on expected value assumptions at the cost of overlooking several empirical inconsistencies.
+We have identified two in particular, namely the roles of political contestation and sunk costs in vote buying.
+To clarify these empirical departures, we have applied basic concepts of prospect theory to the study of vote buying.
 Empirically, we designed an economic experiment based on traditional theories of voting and vote buying.
 The design aimed at mimicking an electoral market, where it was possible to observe under which conditions different clientelist dynamics developed.
 Results widely conformed with prospect theory.
 Importantly, since the experiment was designed according to traditional economic voting explanations, we believe our findings enhance our inferential leverage about vote buying (i.e., least-likely case design).